cncf/xds/proposals/TP2-dynamically-generated-cacheable-xds-resources.md

 `{env=test}`.
 Those dynamic parameters can match either of the above variants of the resource.

-This situation will be avoided by requiring that **all variants of a given resource must specify non-overlapping constraints for the same set of keys**.
+This situation will be avoided via a best practice that all authoritative xDS servers should have **all variants of a given resource specify non-overlapping constraints for the same set of keys**.
 Control planes must not accept a set of resources that violates this requirement.

 #### Matching Behavior and Best Practices